Skip to content

 How Profit Margin Is Calculated

-Profit margin measures how much of each dollar in revenue you keep as profit.
-The core formulas are:
+Profit margin measures how much of each dollar in revenue you keep after covering the cost of goods sold.
+The three core formulas are:

 • Gross Profit = Revenue - Cost